Azure-Samples/support-dotnet-create-manage-support-ticket/README.md

 ### sdk-csharp-dotnet

+1. .NET core 2.1 or above.
+(We recommend .NET core 3.1 or above.
+You would need to downgrade project configuration to use version below 3.1. .NET core can be downloaded from https://dotnet.microsoft.com/download/dotnet-core)
-1. IDE like Visual Studio that can build .NET core based c# projects.
+2. IDE like Visual Studio that can build .NET core based c# projects.
-2. ARMClient https://github.com/projectkudu/ARMClient or any other equivalent code that would help generate auth token for ARM rest api.
+3. ARMClient (https://github.com/projectkudu/ARMClient) or Azure CLI (https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest and https://docs.microsoft.com/en-us/cli/azure/account?view=azure-cli-latest#az-account-get-access-token) or any other equivalent code that would help generate auth token for ARM rest api.
-3. Azure subscription ID
+4. Azure subscription ID

 ## Setup